Meta Pixel Code

 Eligibility for Workers Compensation in Florida

 In Florida, workers who sustain injuries or contract illnesses as a result of their employment may qualify for workers’ compensation.
 However, it’s crucial to understand that your employment classification significantly influences your eligibility.
-In particular, you must be an employee, not an independent contractor.
-Independent contractors, who essentially are self-employed, are not entitled to workers’ compensation insurance benefits.

 Employer’s Obligations: Who Must Provide Coverage?